Vulnerability: Invulnerability

 Invulnerability is a common feature found in science fiction and fantasy, particularly in superhero fiction, as depicted in novels, comic books and video games.
 In such stories, it is a quality that makes a character impervious to pain, damage or loss of health to a significant degree.

 There are many levels of invulnerability, just like there are many level of immortality (the highest level is absolute immortality), the attribute often coming with limitations leaving characters to be considered only "nigh-invulnerable".
-Many superheroes and supervillains in comic books have some degree of invulnerability, but it is often superhuman invulnerability (aka Strength-Based Invulnerability).
+Many superheroes and supervillains in comic books have some degree of invulnerability, but it is often dependent on them having superhuman strength (aka Strength-Based Invulnerability), making how invulnerable they are correlate with their level of physical strength.

 These kinds of characters possess a form of relative invulnerability, being practically impossible to harm by beings or forces less powerful than themselves.
 They are immune to most kinds of threats, but they can still be damaged or even killed by stronger characters or forces that specifically negate their invulnerability.
 Other characters may possess a form of selective or conditional invulnerability, being immune or highly resistant to certain harmful effects or other such phenomena while being vulnerable to others.
 These specific weaknesses are often enough to kill them as well as harm them, if not the only means to kill them.
 This can also come in the form of partial invulnerability, making a character highly resistant or immune to harm save for specific areas, such as internal organs.

 In video games, it can be found in the form of "power-ups" or cheats; when activated via cheats, it is often referred to as "god mode".
+One of the best known examples is the IDDQD cheat code in the 1993 shooter Doom, which makes the player immune to nearly all damage.
 Generally, it does not protect the player from certain instant-death hazards, most notably "bottomless" pits from which, even if the player were to survive the fall, they would be unable to escape.
 As a rule, invulnerability granted by power-ups is temporary, and wears off after a set amount of time, while invulnerability cheats, once activated, remain in effect until deactivated, or the end of the level is reached.
 "Depending on the game in question, invulnerability to damage may or may not protect the player from non-damage effects, such as being immobilized or sent flying."

 In mythology, talismans, charms, and amulets were created by magic users for the purpose of making the wearer immune to injury from both mystic and mundane weapons.